BadenLab/LED-Zappelin/README.md

 ## Optogenetics Experiment

-In addition to colour vision experiments, the Open Light-Stimulator is well suited for optogenetic manipulations.
+In addition to colour vision experiments, LED Zappelin' is well suited for optogenetic manipulations.

 <p align="justify">Here we illustrate this application in Drosophila larvae, were we recorded brain-wide calcium signals under 2P in response to optogenetic stimulation of all olfactory sensory neurons (OSNs).
 We expressed the red-shifted channel rhodopsin CsChrimson OSNs and the genetically encoded calcium indicator GCaMP6s pan-neuronally by using larvae with the genotype: elav-Gal4;UAS-GCaMP6s/Orco-LexA;LexAOp-CsChrimson.</p>